DEV270201/WebsiteInReact/README.md

-# StartUpWebsiteReact
+# WebsiteInReact
-tried creating a startup website using React.js
+tried creating a website using React.js